opencybersecurityalliance/stix-shifter/docs/OVERVIEW.md

 `python main.py translate <MODULE NAME> query "<STIX IDENTITY OBJECT>" "<STIX PATTERN>" "<OPTIONS>"`

 The module name refers to the name of the folder in stix-shifter that contains the connector code.
-The current module names can be found in the [Available Connectors](#available-connectors) table above.
+The current module names can be found in the [Available Connectors](CONNECTORS.md) table.
 The STIX identity object is only used when translating data source results into STIX, so it can be passed in as an empty object for query translation calls.

 Using the Qradar connector as an example: